Xavose/NeverwinterNights/0 - Game Specific Notes/Banske Game/Banske Game Notes copy.md

 - Kill Lady Sofina
   - Reward: Dragon Scale Armor
 - Save Sir Talinar from the hall of mirrors
-- (DO NOT TELL PLAYERS YET) Rescue Fenthick and Desther from the Cult of Origin

 # Possible Quests